Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: ace arsenal disabled in ranked mode
 - Fixed: Convoy side mission was broken (thx @auge103)
 - Fixed: When High Command groups are available do not delete them when with AI is enabled
+- Fixed: Used wrong mission files so 3.92 was still reporting it is 3.91
+- Fixed: Respawning on the Carrier in the carrier version was broken

 3.92
 - Changed: The following is available either in ranked mode or/and if extDB3 with a SQL database is running (uses points from d_ranked_a)